awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-monitoring-cpu-credits.md

 The last two metrics apply only to instances configured as `unlimited`\.

 The following table describes the CloudWatch metrics for burstable performance instances\.
-For more information, see [List the Available CloudWatch Metrics for Your Instances](viewing_metrics_with_cloudwatch.md)\.
+For more information, see [List the available CloudWatch metrics for your instances](viewing_metrics_with_cloudwatch.md)\.

 | Metric | Description |